terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 Are the Graph Databases the future?
 Structured and unstructured data coming from multiple sources can have an immense value if you can find relationships between them, Graph databases hold the relationships between data as a priority.

-Inter-connected data is the future and probably the easy way to model interconnected data is using Graph Databases
+Inter-connected data are the future, probably the easy way to model interconnected data is using Graph Databases.

 In this tutorial will see two different way to model and query data using native graph databases technology.